wuyichen24/system-design-knowledge/concepts/network/HTTP.md

 # HTTP

 ## Concepts
-- A request–response protocol in the client–server model:
+- A request–response protocol in the client–server model.
-- Rely on TCP/IP standard.

 ## Features
+- *Stateless*
-- Stateless: The web server doesn't retain information or status about each user for the duration of multiple requests.
+   - The server doesn't retain information or status about each user for the duration of multiple requests.
+- *Can be stateful*
-- Can be stateful: HTTP cookies allow the web server retain information or status (session) about each user for the duration of multiple requests.
+   - HTTP cookies allow the web server retain information or status (session) about each user for the duration of multiple requests.

 ## Request and response
 ### Request